Anaglyph 3D: Depth adjustment

-The adjustment suggested in this section is applicable to any type of stereogram but is particularly appropriate when anaglyphed images are to be viewed on a computer screen or on printed matter.
+The suggested adjustment is applicable to any type of stereogram but is particularly appropriate when anaglyphed images are to be viewed on a computer screen or on printed matter.

 Those portions of the left and right images that are coincident will appear to be at the surface of the screen.
 Depending upon the subject matter and the composition of the image it may be appropriate to make this align to something slightly behind the nearest point of the principal subject (as when imaging a portrait).
 This will cause the near points of the subject to "pop out" from the screen.
 For best effect, any portions of a figure to be imaged forward of the screen surface should not intercept the image boundary, as this can lead to a discomforting "amputated" appearance.
 It is of course possible to create a three-dimensional "pop out" frame surrounding the subject in order to avoid this condition.

-If the subject matter is a landscape, you may consider putting the frontmost object at or slightly behind the surface of the screen.
+If the subject matter is a landscape, one may consider putting the frontmost object at or slightly behind the surface of the screen.
 This will cause the subject to be framed by the window boundary and recede into the distance.
 Once the adjustment is made, trim the picture to contain only the portions containing both left and right images.
-In the example shown above, the upper image appears (in a visually disruptive manner) to spill out from the screen, with the distant mountains appearing at the surface of the screen.
+In the example, the upper image appears (in a visually disruptive manner) to spill out from the screen, with the distant mountains appearing at the surface of the screen.
 In the lower modification of this image the red channel has been translated horizontally to bring the images of the nearest rocks into coincidence (and thus appearing at the surface of the screen) and the distant mountains now appear to recede into the image.
 This latter adjusted image appears more natural, appearing as a view through a window onto the landscape.